Spin-orbit correlations and exchange-bias control in twisted Janus dichalcogenide multilayers: Spin-texture in twisted Janus bilayers

-The strong spin-momentum locking of a twisted Janus system can be observed in Fig. \ref{fig:fig2}.
+We now move on to discuss in more detail the electronic structure of the twisted Janus system.
+In the presence of a twist, the moire length $L_M$ emerges and can be controlled by the twist angle, and the electronic structure now is defined in the mini-Brillouin zone.
+The strong spin-momentum locking of the monolayer system is inherited by the electronic structure of the twisted Janus system, as shown in Fig. \ref{fig:fig2}.
 In particular, we first take a twisted system at a large twist angle of $9^\circ$ degrees and compute the spin expectation value of the $S_x$ operator and $S_z$ operator in reciprocal space.
 As shown in Fig. \ref{fig:fig2}ab, we observe a strong texture of the $S_x$ operator in reciprocal space (Fig. \ref{fig:fig2}a), with the $S_z$ operator strongly mixed (Fig. \ref{fig:fig2}b).
 This behavior is in stark contrast with non-Janus systems, in which the Ising spin-orbit coupling creates spin-polarized moire bands in reciprocal space.

 The spin-momentum texture of the Janus system can be further explored by computing the spin projection in the lowest conduction band.
 In particular, we show in Fig. \ref{fig:fig3} a quiver map of the lowest conduction band, where the arrows denote the expectation value of the spin operators $S_x$ and $S_y$, and the color the eigenvalue of the state.
 A strong spin texture in the whole reciprocal space is clearly seen (Fig. \ref{fig:fig3}a).
 In particular, spin texture vortices are observed around the $\Gamma$ (Fig. \ref{fig:fig3}b), $M$ (Fig. \ref{fig:fig3}c) and $K$ (Fig. \ref{fig:fig3}d) points.
 This in-plane spin texture is absent in conventional twisted dichalcogenide multilayers and therefore is a unique feature of twisted Janus bilayers.
 This spin texture will heavily influence the correlated states in the system, as we discuss in the next section.